Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Richmond, Virginia 23218-1197

 The SCC’s average processing time for foreign qualifications is 8-11 business days.
-But if you’re in a hurry, you can receive expedited service by submitting an “Expedited Service Request Form” and $100 for next-day service or $200 for same-day service.
+But if you’re in a hurry, you can receive expedited service for online orders only: $100 for next-day service or $200 for same-day service.

 After your form is in and your fee is paid, sit back, take a deep breath, and pat yourself on the back.
 Your LLC is on its way to foreign qualification and you’re embarking on another chapter in the life of your business.